If you need an interpreter please call TIS on 131 450. You can also book an interpreter on-line go to the TIS National website: www.tisnational.gov.au

 - Cultural Liaison Officers;

 Our Aboriginal Liaison Officer, Cultural Liaison Officers and Family Violence Officer can help support you in dealing with your legal problem.
 They can do this by providing you with information on support services and help you to get in touch with them.

-Our Aboriginal Liaison Officer can help you if you are from an Aboriginal or Torres Strait Islander background.
-Our Officer can:
+Our Aboriginal Liaison Officers can help you if you are from an Aboriginal or Torres Strait Islander background.
+Our Officers can:

 - Support you in dealing with the legal system

 - Help you to understand your rights

 - Help to connect you with community services, the Aboriginal Legal Service and government agencies.

 Phone: 6243 3411